dean-fahreza/portfolio-website/README.md

 yarn install
 yarn run dev
 ```
-an then all dependencies in this repo installed on your file.
+and then all dependencies in this repo installed on your file.